subhajitbhar1/subhajitbhar.com/docs/index.md

 I’m a freelance Data Scientist from India 🇮🇳, currently based in the United Kingdom 🇬🇧.

-I build data automation workflows, interactive dashboards, and machine learning systems for teams in finance, e-commerce, and research across the United Kingdom, Europe, and the United States.
+I build data automation workflows, interactive dashboards, and machine learning systems for teams in finance, e-commerce, and research across the India, United Kingdom, Europe, and the United States.

 Best way to track my work is to follow me on [Twitter](https://x.com/SubhajitBhar1) and [LinkedIn](https://www.linkedin.com/in/subhajitbhar1/).